THE REASON WHY YOU SHOULD TRAIN GLUTES

 • Horizontal thrust force in contact with the ground

-What happens if the glutes are weak?
-In general, when one muscle is weak, other muscles try to compensate for the lack of strength in this muscle.
+If you are wondering what happens when glutes are weak, in general, when one muscle is weak, other muscles try to compensate for the lack of strength in this muscle.
 If the glutes are weak, legs and back muscles will have to do extra work to allow you to move and you will be more unstable.

-The glutes, like other muscles, if well trained, help to produce a large amount of force which is then reflected on other movements, even basic ones, but which are fundamental for daily movement, such as walking, climbing stairs, getting up from the chair and carrying weights, thus also improving the quality of life.
+Like other muscles, if glutes are well trained, they help to produce a large amount of force that is then reflected on other movements, even basic ones, but that are fundamental for daily movements, such as walking, climbing stairs, getting up from the chair and carrying weights, thus also improving the quality of life.

-Therefore, if we think about the importance of glutes in everyday life, it is easy to understand why they cannot be left out in sports.
+Therefore, if we think about the importance of glutes in everyday life, it is easy to understand why they cannot be left out in sports and physical activity.

-Not training your glutes would make you less strong, less efficient, less functional and above all at a greater risk of injury.
+Avoid glutes training would make you less strong, less efficient, less functional and above all at a greater risk of injury.

 Grimaldi, A. et al. (2016) “Single leg stance control in individuals with symptomatic Gluteal Tendinopathy.”

 Borsheim E. and Bahr, R. (2003) “Effect of exercise intensity, duration and mode on post-exercise oxygen consumption.”

 Carcia, C. et al. (2005) “Hip-abductor fatigue, frontal-plane landing angle, and excursion during a drop jump.”